-Many make the mistake of assuming strength and conditioning (or more broadly – fitness), is a linear, uphill battle, where more of the same equates to better results.
+Many make the mistake of assuming strength training and conditioning (or more broadly – fitness), is a linear, uphill battle, where more of the same equates to better results.
 When results plateau, they wrongly chase fatigue or soreness as meaningful indicators of an effective workout.

 But that isn’t how we’re built.
 Or rather, it’s not how we trigger adaptation with greatest efficiency and minimal risk.

 This is how that false assumption of volume (of training) might look if plotted on a graph: